ethersphere/storage-incentives/docs/MINIMUM_DEPTH_OPTIONS.md

 2. Option B (original) is invalid under current truth semantics unless truth aggregation changes.
 3. For near-term spam/liveness work, prefer Option F (governed/bootstrap floor) plus the bounded-work package in [SPAM_GRIEFING.md](./SPAM_GRIEFING.md).
 4. If an adaptive floor tied to honest cohort depth is required long-term, evaluate Option B′ (truth redesign) before reintroducing Options C/D/E.
-5. Address sybil / claim gas griefing with hard `MAX_COMMITS` and weighted admission.
+5. Address sybil / claim gas griefing with hard `MAX_COMMITS` and bounded online stake-weighted admission.
+Treat depth as eligibility-only until it is objectively proven.
+An unbounded pending pool plus cutoff selection is not bounded.
 Depth floor alone is insufficient.
 6. Add reproducible gas benchmarks on Gnosis before setting constants.

 ---

 ## Recommended combined approach with commit proximity

-See [SPAM_GRIEFING.md](./SPAM_GRIEFING.md#proposed-mitigation-package) for the full threat-model context and recommended `MAX_COMMITS` + split finalize package.
+See [SPAM_GRIEFING.md](./SPAM_GRIEFING.md#corrected-mitigation-package) for the full threat-model context and corrected bounded-admission and staged-finalization package.

 ### Rationale

 - Depth floor alone does not stop global sybil commits; it only affects shallow reveals.
 - Commit proximity alone is bypassed at `depth == height` (responsibility 0) and by zero-deposit height changes in `manageStake()`.
 - Proximity is probabilistic, not a hard cap on N.
-- `MAX_COMMITS` with weighted admission is required for claim liveness.
+- `MAX_COMMITS` with bounded online admission is required for gas liveness.
+Fabricated-truth liveness additionally requires objective reveal validation or an audited timeout/fallback design.

 ### Proposed pairing